See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration

 \subsubsection{Multi-Modal Operation}

-To adapt patient engagement to different recovery stages, we use the force-coupled temporal modulation defined in~(\ref{eq:phase_dynamics}).
+To adapt patient engagement to different recovery stages, we use the force-coupled temporal modulation defined in Equation~\eqref{eq:phase_dynamics}.
 By adjusting $\gamma$ and $\epsilon$, the system scales across three rehabilitation modalities:\\ \textbf{Passive Mode}: Designed for the acute recovery phase when the patient cannot initiate movement.
-In this mode, we set $\gamma=0$ and $\epsilon=1$.
-The canonical system evolves solely as a function of time, allowing the robot to act as a strict position-velocity source that gently drives the passive limb along the spatial tunnel at a therapist-defined speed.\\ \textbf{Active-Assisted Mode} (AAN): Designed for patients capable of actively engaging, but still weak to complete the movement independently.
+In this mode, we set $\gamma=0$ and $\epsilon=\alpha$, where $\alpha \in (0, 1]$ is the temporal scaling factor.
+Progression is entirely robot-driven and independent of interaction force, so the canonical system evolves purely as a function of time, gently driving the passive limb along the spatial tunnel at a therapist-defined speed.\\ \textbf{Active-Assisted Mode} (AAN): Designed for patients capable of actively engaging, but too weak to complete the movement independently.
 The sensitivity gain $\gamma$ is activated and tuned to achieve the required patient engagement (lower values need more effort to progress). $\epsilon$ value is kept low for the robot to provide a slow, continuous baseline movement.
 The trajectory accelerates when $f_t> 0$, and drops to a minimal speed if the patient stops or resists ($f_t\leq 0$).
-This ensures self-paced, active motor engagement while providing necessary robotic support.\\ \textbf{Active-Resistive Mode}: Intended for late-stage physical therapy focusing on muscle hypertrophy and endurance.
-In this mode, $\gamma$ is significantly reduced to force the patient to provide exert sustained, significant effort to advance the DMP phase and complete the exercise.
+This ensures self-paced, active motor engagement while providing necessary robotic support.\\ \textbf{Active-Resistive Mode}: For late-stage therapy targeting strength and endurance, $\epsilon$ is reduced toward $\epsilon_{\mathrm{min}}$, while $\gamma$ is significantly reduced to force the patient to exert sustained, significant effort to advance the DMP phase and complete the exercise.